-If you struggle sticking to a health conscious diet, overeating, or just can’t manage to drop those few extra pounds your doctor has been telling you to lose, you most likely haven’t utilized the full potential of intention and attention to change your diet.
+If you struggle to stick to a health-conscious diet, overeat, or just can’t manage to drop those few extra pounds your doctor has been telling you to lose, you most likely haven’t utilized the full potential of intention and attention to change your diet.
 While many of us do periodically make good intention alterations to our eating habits, these changes typically last only a few weeks.
-Fortunately, by committing yourself to changing your diet with attention and intention it doesn’t have to be this way.
+Fortunately, by committing yourself to change your diet with attention and intention it doesn’t have to be this way.

 The first step towards utilizing the power of intention and attention, with any behavioral change, is to cultivate the intention to do so.
 This means that in order to revamp our diets, we must cultivate a firm internal desire to create lasting change.
 Unless we make an unwavering commitment to make dietary changes, the likelihood of us succeeding will continue to remain extremely low.

 After you have cultivated a strong intention to change your diet, you can begin using the attentional aspect of the transformational strategy to strengthen your resolve and eventually push you to overcome the unhealthy eating habits you want to rid yourself of.
 There are a number of focusing strategies that you may want to utilize, and we will discuss three here: